tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-a-service-sas.md

 |`startpk`, `startrk`|(partitionKey > `startpk`) &#124;&#124; (partitionKey == `startpk` && rowKey >= `startrk`)|
 |`endpk`, `endrk`|(partitionKey < `endpk`) &#124;&#124; (partitionKey == `endpk` && rowKey <= `endrk`)|

-## Specifying the Signed Identifier
+## Specifying the signed identifier

 Specifying the `signedidentifier` field on the URI relates the given shared access signature to a corresponding stored access policy.
 A stored access policy provides an additional measure of control over one or more shared access signatures, including the ability to revoke the signature if needed.
 Each container, queue, table, or share can have up to 5 stored access policies.